PBS for pharmacists

 Changes that will not be accepted

-We will not pay the claim if changes are made to:
+We will not pay the claim if:

-- increase the quantity and/or repeats
+- changes were made to increase the quantity and/or repeats

-- the date of prescribing
+- changes were made to the date of prescribing

-- the prescriber details
+- changes were made to the prescriber details

-- repeat forms
+- changes were made to repeat forms

 You can only change the repeat form to correct a previous pharmacist's dispensing error to make it consistent with the prescriber's original prescription.

-View the Online claiming for PBS system status tool.
+View the PBS Services status tool.

 When making a claim for payment, you must make sure that each pharmaceutical benefit item claimed is supported by the relevant prescription documentation.
 The prescription documentation must be retained in electronic or paper form for a period of 2 years.
 Complete and accurate information in the PBS or RPBS claim will ensure that timely payments are made.